Redshift-binned constraints on the Hubble constant under $\Lambda$CDM, CPL, and Pad\'e cosmography: Abstract

 \section{Abstract}

-Motivated by recent claims of a possible redshift dependence in late-Universe determinations of the Hubble constant ($H_0$), we test the robustness of this behaviour using multiple cosmological probes.
-We perform a joint redshift-binned analysis of $H_0$ across eight bins using late-Universe probes --- Pantheon+ SNe~Ia, DESI BAO, cosmic chronometers, and water megamasers --- under three cosmological frameworks: flat $\Lambda$CDM, CPL, and Pad\'e cosmography.
+Motivated by recent claims of a possible redshift dependence in late-Universe determinations of the Hubble constant ($H_0$), we test the robustness of this behavior using multiple cosmological probes.
+We perform a joint redshift-binned analysis of $H_0$ across eight bins using late-Universe probes—Pantheon+ type Ia supernova, Dark Energy Spectroscopic Instrument baryon acoustic oscillation, cosmic chronometers, and water megamasers—under three cosmological frameworks: flat $\Lambda$ cold dark matter, Chevallier-Polarski-Linder, and Pad\'e cosmography.
 Under a common baseline scheme, all three models show a qualitatively similar, low-amplitude variation in the per-bin $H_0$ estimates.
-A simple Fourier-like parametrization captures this behaviour, but the amplitude differs from zero only at a marginal significance of about $1.71$--$1.94\,\sigma$, with similar behaviour observed across all three cosmological frameworks.
+A simple Fourier-like parametrization captures this behavior, but the amplitude differs from zero only at a marginal significance of about $1.71$--$1.94\,\sigma$, with similar behavior observed across all three cosmological frameworks.
 We then investigate the robustness and possible origin of this feature.
-Alternative binning schemes preserve its qualitative form, whereas single-probe per-bin fits (SNe-only, CC-only, BAO-only) yield ratios $H_{0,i}/H_{0,\mathrm{global}}$ mostly consistent with unity and do not reproduce the pronounced drift seen in the joint baseline constraints.
-Finally, by comparing different global versus piecewise-constant configurations for $\{H_0,\Omega_m,M,r_d\}$, we find that a baseline-like oscillatory pattern re-emerges only when multiple degenerate parameter combinations are allowed to vary across bins, while it is strongly suppressed when only $H_0$ is bin-dependent.
-Taken together, these results indicate that the apparent oscillatory behaviour of $H_0(z)$ in late-time arises from known parameter degeneracies and does not constitute robust evidence for a genuine redshift evolution.
+Alternative binning schemes preserve its qualitative form, whereas single-probe per-bin fits (supernova-only, cosmic chronometer-only, BAO-only) yield ratios $H_{0,i}/H_{0,\mathrm{global}}$ mostly consistent with unity and do not reproduce the pronounced drift seen in the joint baseline constraints.
+Finally, by comparing different global versus piecewise-constant configurations for $\{H_0,\Omega_m,M,r_d\}$, we find that a baselinelike oscillatory pattern reemerges only when multiple degenerate parameter combinations are allowed to vary across bins, while it is strongly suppressed when only $H_0$ is bin dependent.
+Taken together, these results indicate that the apparent oscillatory behavior of $H_0(z)$ in late time arises from known parameter degeneracies and does not constitute robust evidence for a genuine redshift evolution.

 \keywords{Hubble tension, Cosmography, Bayesian analysis, $H_0(z)$ evolution}